 We all talk to our horses.
 They know our deepest darkest secrets that we wouldn’t dare tell a human soul.
 They know our stresses, our happy moments, and why we cry.
 Why do we do this?
 Obviously, they won’t tell a soul (besides maybe the gelding next door), but they still love us.
 They do not judge us and we trust them.
 Horses become our safe place.

 So many people have anxiety; it actually affects around 17 million Americans.
 Whether it is in the form of a phobia or a panic disorder, horses can help.
 How?
 When we are with our horses, we are 110% present at all times, we have to be.
 If our mind is somewhere else on the back of a colt, things could go south very quickly.
-They’re a 1500lb animal and, realistically, they could do real damage to us if they wanted to.
+They’re on average 1200 lbs, and realistically, they could do real damage to us if they wanted to.
 When we are present like we are with our horses, all our anxiety about tomorrow’s big calculus test or meeting with the boss disintegrates.